Ted Morton: Energy Minister

 On October 12, 2011, he was sworn in as Energy Minister and served in that role until the provincial election that was called for April 23, 2012.
 He lost his seat in that election to Bruce McAllister of the Wildrose Party.

 After politics

 Morton is currently an Executive-in-Residence at the School of Public Policy at the University of Calgary and Senior Fellow, Energy and Environment, at the Manning Foundation.
 He also serves on the Board of the Alberta Land Institute and was a member of the Board of Governors of the Council of Canadian Academies from 2013 to 2016.
 In 2017, he received a Lifetime Achievement Award from the Institute for American Universities in Aix-en-Provence, France, where he was student in 1969-70.

-In 2018, the Canadian Taxpayers Federation gave its annual tax fighter award to "the Calgary School", Barry Cooper, Tom Flanagan, Rainer Knopff and Ted Morton at the Calgary Petroleum Club.
+In 2018, the Canadian Taxpayers Federation gave its annual TaxFighter Award to "the Calgary School", Barry Cooper, Tom Flanagan, Rainer Knopff and Ted Morton at the Calgary Petroleum Club.